oras-project/oras/docs/proposals/error-handling-guideline.md

 $ oras manifest push --oci-layout /sample/images:foobar:mediatype
 Error: media type is not recognized.
 Usage: oras manifest push [flags] <name>[:<tag>[,<tag>][...]|@<digest>] <file>
-Specify an valid media type with the "--media-type" flag.
+You need to specify a valid media type "mediaType" in the manifest JSON or via the "--media-type" flag.
 ```

 #### Example 5: attach an artifact if the given option is unknown